 Next Generation Croner-i All dot2dot clients now have access to a new version of Croner-i Early Years Toolkit.
 You will continue to have access to the same great content, but there will be a new look and feel to the site.
 In addition Croner has improved the search functionality so that you can get to the…Continue reading "Next Generation Croner-i Early Years Toolkit"

-Q. We have an employee who is having a child via surrogacy.
+The team from Croner were recently asked about time off for parents who are having a child via a surrogate.
+Question: We have an employee who is having a child via surrogacy.
 We want to support her and would like to know whether she is entitled to any time off?
-A. Historically, while the mother acting as a surrogate would be entitled to maternity leave, your employee, as the intended parent, would not, unfortunately, be…Continue reading "Time off for surrogate parent"
+Answer: Historically, while the mother…Continue reading "Time off for surrogate parent"

 Recruitment of staff can be a time consuming activity; finding the right person with the relevant experience and qualifications who will fit in with the rest of your team can take time.
 It is also important to get the administration aspects of this completed in a timely matter, as one nursery manager found out to…Continue reading "Case Confidential – Recruitment"